JohnBang/git-study/README.md

 `git merge nameOfBranch` - merge two local branch: branch which is active

-& and that which we put either value \"nameOfBranch\"
+& and that which we put either value "nameOfBranch"